shivanijamdade14/spotify-dashboard/README.md

 3. Connect to your data source or use the sample data provided.
 4. Explore the visuals and apply filters to customize your view.

-## 📷 Screenshots

-_Add screenshots here to showcase key visuals from your dashboard._

 ## 📄 License

 This project is open-source and available under the [MIT License](LICENSE).